 Praxis Precision Medicines to Present at Upcoming Investor Conferences

-/EIN News/ -- BOSTON, March 03, 2023 (GLOBE NEWSWIRE) -- Praxis Precision Medicines, Inc. (NASDAQ: PRAX), a clinical-stage biopharmaceutical company translating genetic insights into the development of therapies for central nervous system (CNS) disorders characterized by neuronal excitation-inhibition imbalance, today announced that management will participate in the following upcoming investor conferences:
+BOSTON, March 03, 2023 (GLOBE NEWSWIRE) -- Praxis Precision Medicines, Inc. PRAX, a clinical-stage biopharmaceutical company translating genetic insights into the development of therapies for central nervous system (CNS) disorders characterized by neuronal excitation-inhibition imbalance, today announced that management will participate in the following upcoming investor conferences:

 -